 Keep repeating the whole line for 2 minutes.

-Do this for every of the 5 lines you wrote.
+Do this for every one of the 5 lines you wrote.

-If you want to get more practice or if you would like to get a lot better at this in much shorter amount of time: play your 5 lines you came up with, a couple of times throughout the day.
+If you want to get more practice or if you would like to get a lot better at this in a much shorter amount of time: play the 5 lines you came up with, a couple of times throughout the day.

 However: follow the above directions closely.
 No more than 2 minutes per line, no more than 10 minutes in 1 session.